witaly-iwanow/gomoku/README.md

 # gomoku

 Simple human-to-human gomoku game.
-Can be checked out [here](https://pop-av.icu)
+There's also 3-player version available in a branch.

 ![](ss.png)